-Our Founder, Diana Anzaldua is a Social change Activist and Licensed Clinical Social Worker.
-Diana is a Trauma-Informed therapist in Austin, Texas.
+Our Founder, Diana Anzaldua is a Social change Activist and Licensed Clinical Social Worker and Board Approved Supervisor.
+Diana is a Trauma-Informed psychosomatics therapist in Austin, Texas.
 She is also a Trauma-informed Yoga teacher and the founder and owner of Austin Trauma Therapy Center.
 Diana teaches her clients new skills for coping and adapting to the daily stresses of life through a trauma-resilient lens.
 This helps trauma survivors live the life they imagined by connecting them to their true authentic self by healing core wounds.
-Diana and her clinical expertise has been featured in a number of magazines like: Bustle, Hello Giggles, PBS, The BBC, NASW, Social Work Advocacy, Yahoo, and The Atlantic Journal.
+Diana and her clinical expertise has been featured in a number of magazines like: Bustle, Allure, Hello Giggles, PBS, The BBC, NASW, Social Work Advocacy, Yahoo, and The Atlantic Journal.
 Diana serves on the 2021-2024 Mayor’s Committee for People with Disabilities, and has received numerous awards for her work in community healing, public service and leadership.
 Diana is Licensed in the States of Texas, North Carolina, and Nevada.
-Diana is a member of the 2021 Leadership Austin cohort, and the We Thrive cohort.
+Diana is a member of the 2021 Leadership Austin and We Thrive cohorts. (scroll to bottom for shortened bio)

-Diana started Austin Trauma Therapy Center through her counseling work when she began to realize so many people continue to be affected by traumatic childhood experiences.
-Having experienced her own childhood trauma, she began to look at what other trauma treatments were out there for these vulnerable persons.
+Diana started Austin Trauma Therapy Center in 2019 through her counseling work when she began to realize so many people continue to be affected by traumatic childhood experiences from generational trauma.
+Having experienced her own childhood trauma, she began to look at what other trauma treatments were out there for vulnerable persons.

 After learning there wasn’t a one-stop-shop outpatient trauma treatment center where individuals could go to heal from core wounds, she quickly asked herself, “what if there was a place people could go in an outpatient setting, where many trauma treatments could be utilized, to help them feel better and heal with their specific trauma–one place, one center with multiple specializations and practitioners rather than seek out individual therapies with different providers?”
 At that point, Austin Trauma Therapy Center was born and strives to be your only healing center.